-The meaning and modern relevance of the 2005 graduation speech “This is Water” by David Foster Wallace, an American writer and university professor in the disciplines of English and creative writing, continues to drive debate and derive solace well beyond the scope of his intended audience.
+The meaning and relevance of the 2005 graduation speech “This is Water” by David Foster Wallace continues to drive debate and derive solace well beyond the scope of his intended audience.
 The speech commences with the following parable; two young fish are swimming along when they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
 How’s the water?”.
 The two young fish swim on for a bit, and then eventually one of them looks over at the other and says “What the hell is water?”.

 Whilst the issue of climate change was first noted in the scientific literature in 1896, the past 3 decades has seen an exponential increase in the depth of understanding of the complex set of natural systems that define our environment.
-However there now exists a depressing paradox i.e., the more we study the relationship between our planet and our health and are humbled by our lack of knowledge, the less we demonstrate any level of care for the very relationship that sustains our existence.
+However there now exists a depressing paradox; the more we study the relationship between our planet and our health, the less we demonstrate any level of care for the very relationship that sustains our existence.
 Whilst the climate crisis has become a media zeitgeist, spearheaded by a 16 year old Swedish girl on school strike, it is evident that as a society and as a medical profession we may be hearing, but we are still not listening.

-It was by design and not accident that the evolving concept of planetary health was launched at the 2019 ICGP AGM in a programme that followed on from a mindfulness session; an exploration from the inner self to the outer world.
+It was by design that the evolving concept of planetary health was launched at the 2019 ICGP AGM.
+It followed on from a mindfulness session; an exploration from the inner self to the outer world.
 David Foster Wallace’s speech is worth reading afresh in the context of planetary health.
-In 2005 it was a call for postgraduates to utilize their education to choose what to think, to label their thoughts and keep their mind exercised and furthermore not to succumb to the daily despair of modern consumerism.
-In 2019 it could be reread as a call for Irish GP’s to utilize their longstanding and trusted relationships with their patients and communities to be great effectors of change in the existential battle to avoid a climate catastrophe simply by choosing to think this way.
+In 2005, it was a call for postgraduates to utilize their education to choose what to think, to label their thoughts and keep their mind exercised.
+Furthermore, it emphasised not to succumb to the daily despair of modern consumerism.
+In 2019, it could be reread as a call for Irish GP’s.
+It could be time to utilize their longstanding and trusted relationships with their patients to be great effectors of change.